-Key takeaway: A resource management plan can help you identify and avoid problems, prevent organizational conflict, avoid over-reliance on any one resource, and quickly adapt to change.
+A resource management plan can help you identify and avoid problems, prevent organizational conflict, avoid over-reliance on any one resource and adapt to change quickly.

 Millward said that a company culture of innovation and autonomy is key to a resource management plan.
 He recognizes that business owners, company leaders, project managers and resource managers are not always right.

-Key takeaway: A successful resource management plan requires you to get your whole team involved; don't solely rely on upper management to drive this process.
+A successful resource management plan requires you to get your whole team involved.
+Don’t solely rely on upper management to drive this process.